 Below is a guest post that I did for Mr. 1500 over at 1500days.
-I am excited to share that at the time, it was one of his most popular guests posts that he had shared with his community.
+I am excited to share that at the time, it was his most popular guest post he had ever shared with his community.
 It got picked up by RockStartFinance as well.

-Mr. 1500…please put your hands down (yes both of them), you’ve already been inducted to the all coveted double comma club more times than some people can count.
-And yes, we know…You get to put $55,000/year into your Solo 401K, and we’re all a little bit jealous (of your dinosaur collection?), or at least I am.
+Mr. 1500…please put your hands down (yes, both of them).
+You’ve already been inducted into the coveted Double Comma Club more times than some people can count.
+And yes, we know…you get to put $55,000/year into your Solo 401K, and we’re all a little bit jealous (of your dinosaur collection?).
+At least I am.

-Look folks, reaching Financial Independence and Building Wealth is not that hard (or at least it doesn’t have to be).
+Look folks, reaching financial independence and building wealth is not that hard (or at least it doesn’t have to be).
 You don’t even have to be that smart.
-These days that most people would feel pretty wealthy and financially independent with $1M bucks (at least that’s the way it seems).
-Of course everyone has a number that’s unique to them.
-However, the mechanics of getting to your NUMBER remain constant.
-This post won’t spend much time figuring out what the right number is for you, instead it will cover 10 solid principals that if followed will help you reach your number, and thus FI in much less time than the “get rich slow” guys preach.
+These days, although everyone has a number that’s unique to them, most people would feel pretty wealthy and financially independent with $1M (at least that’s the way it seems).
+Maybe your number is higher.
+Or lower.
+Regardless, the mechanics of getting to your number remain constant.
+This post won’t spend much time figuring out what the right number is for you.
+Instead, it will cover ten solid principles that if followed will help you reach your number, and thus FI in much less time than the “get rich slow” guys preach.

 That’s not to say that there is anything wrong with the “get rich slow” approach, rather this is just the other side of the coin that isn’t talked about enough.